swimos/swim/swim-system-js/swim-core-js/@swim/util/README.md

-`FromAny` is implicitly implemented by classes that have a static `fromAny` method that converts a loosely typed JavaScript value into a strongly typed TypeScript value.  `FromAny` is implemented by many **@swim/ui** and **@swim/ux** classes, and is used to abstract over the conversion of loosely typed values to strongly typed values.
+`FromAny` is implicitly implemented by classes that have a static `fromAny` method that converts a loosely typed JavaScript value into a strongly typed TypeScript value.  `FromAny` is implemented by many **@swim/ui** classes, and is used to abstract over the conversion of loosely typed values to strongly typed values.
 For example, **@swim/view**'s `MemberAnimator` classes leverage `FromAny` to generically convert loosely typed animator arguments to strongly typed, tweenable values.

 `ToAny` is implemented by classes that have a `tonAny` method that returns a loosely typed JavaScript value.  `ToAny` is used to abstract over the